 Georgia was once a major producer of table grapes and a significant amount of wine was vinified in the 19th century.
 As one of the centers of the global temperance movement, Georgia was an early adopter of Prohibition, passing laws against production and consumption in 1907, 12 years before the nation adopted the policy.
 After passing the 21st amendment repealing the 18th amendment, home wine producers went into business all over the United States, including Georgia.
 It wasn’t until the 1980s that Georgia’s modern wine industry was born.

 Three wineries founded during the 1980’s industry resurgence are still producing wine: The Georgia Wine Company, Château Élan, and Habershaw Vineyards and Winery.
 The industry nearly doubled in the last decade, with 57 dedicated Georgia wineries and vineyards, and plans to continue to expand.

 WHERE TO SIP

 Our top three Georgia wineries include the following but make sure to see our list of the top wineries in Georgia to sip in for even more to pour into.

 WHERE TO STAY

-Many wineries in Georgia offer overnight accommodations ranging from popular glamping spots and private cottages to luxurious hotel and spa packages.
-A few favorites include…
+Many wineries in Georgia offer overnight accommodations ranging from glamping and private cottages to luxurious hotels and spas.
+A few favorites…

 Simone FM Spinner is a wine writer, consultant, judge, speaker, and published author.
 She is a certified sommelier with 13 advanced wine certifications, a bachelor’s and master’s degree in wine studies, and is pursuing her doctorate researching wine, climate change, and legacy.
 She is the Women of the Vine & Spirits 2020 WSET Diploma scholar.